tsackton/taelgar/Species/Languages.md

 %% Background note: The specific history of Vostok is unclear and this language probably has both Nothern and Eastern influences.
 It could be two or more quite distinct languages.
 This is more to document its name and existence without forcing any specific details.
 If a player wants to speak Vosic more details are probably needed. %%
 ##### Tyrwinghan
-The ancient language of Tyrwingha, still spoken by many Tyrwinghas especially in rural areas.
+The ancient language of Tyrwingha, still spoken by many Tyrwinghans especially in rural areas.

 _Real world analog_: Welsh
 *Alphabet*: ~Mariner Language~ alphabet, although many Tyrwinghans are not aware of the shared alphabet with Skaegish and Old Tollish